erichcom/CyclisticCaseStudy/README.md

 <br />
-According to the head maps showed side-by-side in figure 4.11, the most popular start stations scatter between the harbor area in downtown Chicago and big Chicago State University area, while the most popular end stations are densely located along side the harbor downtown area.
+According to the head maps showed side-by-side in above figure, the most popular start stations scatter between the harbor area in downtown Chicago and big Chicago State University area, while the most popular end stations are densely located along side the harbor downtown area.
 Given the fact that the number of available bikes are limited, the company might want to consider transporting some of the bikes from the harbor area in the low business hour (from 1am to 5am according to figure 4.08) to big Chicago State University area to increase investment/profit ratio.
 <hr/>